sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/README.md

 # apache-airflow-providers-pysparkonk8s
 This is a Python package for the `pysparkonk8s` [Apache Airflow](https://airflow.apache.org) provider.
-All classes for this provider are in the
-`airflow.providers.pysparkonk8s` python package.
+All classes for this provider are located in the `airflow.providers.pysparkonk8s` python package.

 ## Description